-Form of assessment: acknowledgement of attendance and a test on the knowledge covered in the course programme.
+Form of course credit: Confirmation of attendance and course credit a test on the knowledge covered in the course programme.

-2. Course: 'Recognition, differentiation and treatment of specific and non-specific inflammations of soft and hard tissues of the craniofacial region and neck, spreading directions and principles of treatment of craniofacial abscesses and abscesses'.
+2. Course: "Recognition, differentiation and treatment of specific and non-specific inflammations of soft and hard tissues of the craniofacial region and neck, spreading directions and principles of treatment of craniofacial abscesses and abscesses".